-As you contemplate whether to seek a divorce from your spouse, you no doubt have a lot of questions about the process.
-Below are answers to some of the most frequently asked questions related to the procedure for getting divorced in Texas.
+As you ponder over the decision to pursue a divorce from your spouse, it’s natural to have numerous questions about the Texas divorce process.
+Here are some answers to frequently asked questions about the divorce procedure in Texas.

 What does it mean to “file” for divorce?

 In essence, a divorce is a civil lawsuit initiated by one spouse against the other.
 When you “file” for divorce in Texas, you start legal action against your spouse.
 This process commences with submitting an original divorce petition to the district court in your county of residence.

 Once your spouse receives the divorce papers, they have approximately twenty days to file an answer.
 Typically, your spouse will also file a counter-petition for divorce along with their answer.
 In this scenario, the spouse initiating the divorce is called the “petitioner,” while the other spouse is the “respondent.”

 - Uncontested Divorce: This type of divorce where both spouses agree on all issues, including child custody, child support payments, and the division of marital property.

 - Contested Divorce is when the spouses disagree on one or more issues, leading to more complex divorce proceedings.